What is an evangelical Christian?

 Assemblies of God, Southern Baptists, Independent Baptists, black Protestants, African Methodist Episcopal, African Methodist Episcopal Zion, Church of Christ, Churches of God in Christ, Lutheran Church — Missouri Synod, National Baptist Church, National Progressive Baptist Church, Nondenominational, Pentecostal denominations, and the Presbyterian Church in America.

 A number of other churches, large and small, are also regarded as evangelical.
-These range from small, local, conservative churches with few members, to “mega churches” like Australia's Hillsong church, which attract a large number of young people through their music (at which Brooke Fraser, pictured, is a singer and worship leader).
+These range from small, local, conservative churches with few members, to “mega churches” like Australia's Hillsong church (pictured above), which attract tens of thousands to their services, including a large number of young people who identify with Hillsong's highly popular music.

 A common feature of truly evangelical churches is that they and their members hold conservative views on social issues.
-They oppose abortion because it kills a developing child, they oppose homosexuality because the Bible speaks against it, and they generally reject evolution in favor of creation science or intelligent design.
+They oppose abortion because it kills a developing child, they oppose homosexuality because the Bible speaks against it, and they generally reject evolution in favor of creation by God as outlined in the book of Genesis, or intelligent design.

-They are pro-family, pro-life, support missionaries, and they try to follow the Bible as their guidebook to life.
+They are pro-family, pro-life, supportive of missionaries, and try to follow the Bible as their guidebook to life.

 Until the 1940s, many evangelical Christians were happy to be known as “fundamentalists”.
 This term initially referred to no more than identifying Christians who accepted the fundamentals, or basics, of the Christian faith.